Skip to Main Content

 Antitrust Law Journal

 This journal is run by the American Bar Association and publishes articles, comments, and essays on current antitrust issues.
-(Westlaw password required.)
+Also on HeinOnline (available on campus or remotely with ASURITE).

-This bimonthly ABA magazine provides information on antitrust and consumer protection law.
+This bimonthly ABA magazine, previoulsy known as The Antitrust Source, provides information on antitrust and consumer protection law.
 It is sent to all members of the ABA Antitrust Section.
-Note: This magazine was previously called Antitrust Source.
-(Westlaw password required.)
+Also on HeinOnline (available on campus or remotely with ASURITE).

 Legislative History